This site uses affiliate links.

 Where do you find these activity ideas?

 I have tried to help you save time by sharing some of my very favorite activities on my FREE Lesson Planning Pages.
 In addition to my own Ideas I've also linked up to many wonderful childcare resources.
-I also have a Lesson Planning Community, where you can connect with other educators who are using my lesson plans, and collaborate together.

 Take it Slow!